-The minimum initial SMA size is \$100,000, which may be waived from time to time by AB in its sole discretion.
-In an effort to achieve the target characteristics and security weights established for the portfolio, we require that equity SMA portfolios maintain a minimum balance of \$50,000 and balanced SMA portfolios maintain a minimum balance of \$80,000.
+The minimum initial SMA size is typically \$100,000 depending on the applicable strategy, which may be waived from time to time by AB in its sole discretion.
+In an effort to achieve the target characteristics and security weights established for the portfolio, we typically require that equity SMA portfolios maintain a minimum balance of \$50,000 and balanced SMA portfolios maintain a minimum balance of \$80,000.
+These minimums (both initial and maintained) may be significantly higher in certain strategies where the higher minimum is deemed necessary for effective management of that strategy.
 We may reimburse certain SMA sponsors for business, marketing and product seminar expenses they incur.
 Fees for seminar support and similar services are paid out of AB's own resources.
 Since only investment advisors that agree to reimburse the SMA sponsor for a portion of these fees will be selected to participate in the program, the SMA sponsor may have an incentive to select AB for participation in the program.